harikitech/django-lookup-extensions/docs/installation.rst

 Stable release
 --------------

-To install Django inverse lookup, run this command in your terminal:
+To install Django lookup extensions, run this command in your terminal:

 .. code-block:: console

-    $ pip install django-inverse-lookup
+    $ pip install django-lookup-extensions

-This is the preferred method to install Django inverse lookup, as it will always install the most recent stable release.
+This is the preferred method to install Django lookup extensions, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.